AVSLab/basilisk/docs/bskReleaseNotes.md

     <li>The circle finding module using openCV has been cleaned up and the noise is now dynamically measured given the image</li>
     <li>A new dispersion was added for Monte Carlo analysis which allows for per-axis control on an initial MRP value</li>
     <li>Cleaned up opNav messages to be consistent with other messages, and simplified the limbFinding code.
 Only functionality change is Gaussian Blur.</li>
+     <li>Add new OpNav module using a planet limb.
+Algorithm developed by J. Christian</li>
 </ul>

 ##  Version 1.0.0 🍾🍾🍾🍾🍾